Global-Flood-Assessment/MoMProduction/monitor/README.md

 to_emails = someone@example.com
 SENDGRID_API_KEY = xxxx
 ```
+**Notes:** sendMail function can be updated to use other send mail serices, such as [smtplib](https://docs.python.org/3.9/library/smtplib.html)

 ## Test
 run **python monitor.py**, an email shall be recevied in severla minature with the status report.